History of Wesleyan University in Timeline

 In 2010, the Wesleyan Concert Choir was renamed The Wesleyan Ensemble Singers.

-2010: Doonesbury Comic Strip Features Wesleyan
+2010: Doonesbury Comic Strip Featuring Wesleyan University

-2011: Fulbright Scholarships Awarded
+2011: Fulbright Program Scholarships

-2012: Dream School Novel Published
+2012: Publication of Dream School

 In February 2013, Wesleyan announced the creation of a new College of Film and the Moving Image, incorporating the Film Studies Department, the Center for Film Studies, the Cinema Archives and the Wesleyan Film Series.

-September 2014: Fraternities to Become Co-Educational
+September 2014: Order for Fraternities to Become Co-Educational

-In September 2014, Wesleyan University mandated that all fraternities with on-campus housing must become co-educational within three years.
+In September 2014, Wesleyan University mandated that all fraternities with on-campus housing become co-educational within three years.

 Since 2014, Wesleyan has been test optional.